SpiNNakerManchester/SpiNNUtils/spinn_utilities/ranged/README.md

-Methods that increase the size of a dimension are not supported including extend, append, and \_\_set\_\_ with a new key
+Methods that increase the size of a dimension are not supported including extend, append, and \_\_set\_\_ with a new key One exception is that Dict[str] = xyz is supported as only as Dict is an orginal and not a view

 Methods that change the order of a list are not supported including reverse and sort